shaibird/client-side-mastery/projects/tier-3/honest-abe/chapters/RETAILERS.md

 ### HTML Representations

-Create your data provider, your list component and your individual item component.
+Create your database, your list component and, optionally, an individual item component.
 Then display a list of all retailers in your database.